-Fundoplication is the surgical procedure used to treat gastroesophageal reflux disease (GERD).
-A hiatal hernia, if present, may also be fixed during this procedure.
-A hiatal hernia occurs when a portion of the stomach pokes through an opening in the diaphragm and into the chest cavity.
-This increases the severity of GERD.
+If a hiatal hernia is present it may be fixed during this procedure.
+A hiatal hernia, when a portion of the stomach pokes through the diaphragm and into the chest cavity, increases the severity of GERD.

 Copyright © Nucleus Medical Media, Inc.

 There are two methods used to perform a fundoplication:

 Recovery is generally shorter with laparoscopic procedure than open surgeries but may not be appropriate for every situation.

 A more recently developed method to treat GERD uses endoscopy.
 The endoscope is passed through the mouth and down the esophagus to reach the first part of the stomach.
 Through the endoscope, a variety of procedures can be done to decrease the backward flow of stomach acid into the esophagus.
 One example is transoral incisionless fundoplication (TIF).
 With TIF, fasteners are used to reshape the upper part of the stomach, tightening the LES muscle.

 There are fewer risks and shorter recovery time associated with endoscopic surgery than open or laparoscopic surgeries.

 LINX is a small band with magnetic beads made from titanium.
 Laparoscopic surgery is used to place the band around the end of the esophagus where it meets the stomach.
 This band helps to support the lower esophageal sphincter (LES).
 When the LES should be closed the magnetic beads are attracted together and help keep the esophagus closed.
 Pressure from swallowed food and drink pushes the beads apart and allows the food to pass into the stomach.